 Then, you should be able to restore system to previous state with the restore points you saved.

-It is convenient to turn on system protection in Windows.
-However, such option may be grayed out or missing in some cases.
-Also, you may not be able to boot into command prompt interface in some cases, let alone restoring system points.
-Fortunately, you could protect Windows in an easy way.
+It is not difficult to turn on system protection in Windows.
+However, such option may be grayed out or missing in some cases, and you may not be able to boot into command prompt interface when problem occurs.

-AOMEI Backupper Standard, the free backup software designed for Windows OS particularly, helps you safeguard operating system as well as other important files automatically in Windows 11, 10, 8, 7, etc.
+It is designed for Windows OS particularly, and helps you safeguard operating system as well as other important files automatically in Windows 11, 10, 8, 7, etc.

 To be specific, it offers “System Backup” to create system image and allows you to back up on a regular basis like daily, weekly, or monthly.
 The incremental and differential backup option enables you to back up only changed files and therefore save disk space on the destination path.

 Other helpful features are easy to use as well, such as file backup, file sync, disk clone, selectively file restore, etc. Free download this software and discover more.